beatrizpenalva/millennium/README.md

 ### 🎨 User interface

 The User Interface's aesthetic was inspired by the true protagonist of the Millennium trilogy, the hacker Wasp, also known as Lisbeth Salander.
 Therefore, the color palette was based on Salander's style and the background image, designed by [Katerina Limpitsouni]((https://undraw.co/)), was chosen to make reference to her profession.
-To check if the colors used have good contrast for people with daltonism, the color palette was tested using the [Adobe Accessibility Tool](https://color.adobe.com/pt/create/color-accessibility).

 #### Background